biurad/php-di/README.md

 The first argument is the name of the service to extend, the second a function that gets access to the object instance and the container.

-Also Rade has a alias and tagging support for services.
+Also Rade has aliasing and tagging support for services.
 If you want to add a different name to a registered service, use `alias` method.

 ```php
 $container['film'] = new Movie('S1', 'EP202');